coze-dev/coze-studio/README.md

 * **Project Configuration**:
    * [Model Configuration](https://github.com/coze-dev/coze-studio/wiki/3.-Model-configuration): Before deploying the open-source version of Coze Studio, you must configure the model service.
 Otherwise, you cannot select models when building agents, workflows, and apps.
    * [Plugin Configuration](https://github.com/coze-dev/coze-studio/wiki/4.-Plugin-Configuration): To use official plugins from the plugin store, you must first configure the plugins and add the authentication keys for third-party services.
-   * [Basic Component Configuration](https://github.com/coze-dev/coze-studio/wiki/5.-Basic-component-configuration): Learn how to configure services like ImageX to enable features such as image uploads in Coze Studio.
+   * [Basic Component Configuration](https://github.com/coze-dev/coze-studio/wiki/5.-Basic-component-configuration): Learn how to configure components such as image uploaders to use functions like image uploading in Coze Studio .
 * [API Reference](https://github.com/coze-dev/coze-studio/wiki/6.-API-Reference): Unlike the commercial edition, the open-source version of Coze Studio only supports personal access token (PAT) authentication and supports APIs related to chat and workflows.
 * [Development Guidelines](https://github.com/coze-dev/coze-studio/wiki/7.-Development-Standards):
    * [Project Architecture](https://github.com/coze-dev/coze-studio/wiki/7.-Development-Standards#project-architecture): Learn about the technical architecture and core components of the open-source version of Coze Studio.